-Arkansas City Presbyterian Manor loses two residents, reports COVID-19 test results
+Arkansas City PMMA loses two residents, reports COVID-19 test results

 Two new positive cases of COVID-19 were revealed in the latest round of employee testing at Arkansas City Presbyterian Manor.
 The community also lost two more residents who previously tested positive for the virus this week.